jkaninda/mysql-bkup/docs/how-tos/receive-notification.md

 parent: How Tos
 nav_order: 12
 ---

-Send Email or Telegram notifications on successfully or failed backup.
+# Receive Notifications

+You can configure the system to send email or Telegram notifications when a backup succeeds or fails.

+This section explains how to set up and customize notifications.

+---

-### Email
+## Email Notifications

-To send out email notifications on failed or successfully backup runs, provide SMTP credentials, a sender and a recipient:
+To send email notifications, provide SMTP credentials, a sender address, and recipient addresses.
+Notifications will be sent for both successful and failed backup runs.

+### Example: Email Notification Configuration

 ```yaml
 services: